guiinfmol/milestoneOneDISA/README.md

 # Project description
-Group 23 - Milestone 1 repository for the course 2ID70.
+Group 23 - Milestone 1 repository for the course 2ID70 @ TU Eindhoven year 2018/19.
 #### load.sh
 This is a bash script containing two commands calling createTables.sql and loadData.sql to prepare the DB for answering the queries in queriesAfterLoading.sql
 #### createTables.sql